qiwihui/spinningup/docs/user/running.rst

 ===================
-Running Experiments
+运行试验
 ===================

-.. contents:: Table of Contents
+.. contents:: 目录

 One of the best ways to get a feel for deep RL is to run the algorithms and see how they perform on different tasks.
 The Spinning Up code library makes small-scale (local) experiments easy to do, and in this section, we'll discuss two ways to run them: either from the command line, or through function calls in scripts.

-Launching from the Command Line
+从命令行启动
 ===============================